Dalibor-P/blender/README.md

 Made for Blender 3.5.

-1. Head over to releases and download your selected flavor and accent.
+1. Clone or download this repository locally.
 2. Open Blender's settings and theme installation dialog: `Edit → Preferences → Themes → Install`.
-3. Browse to where you downloaded your theme and install the `.xml`.
+3. Browse to where you downloaded Catppuccin and open the `themes` directory.
+Install the `.xml` file of your chosen flavor and accent.
 4. This copies the theme into `./scripts/presets/interface_theme/` subdirectory of your Blender [configuration directory](https://docs.blender.org/manual/en/latest/advanced/blender_directory_layout.html).
 You may now select it from the drop down menu.

 ## ❓ FAQ

 **Q: Panel/Box/Button roundness?**

 A: You can either clone the repository locally and run `accent generator/accent generator.py` and regenerate all themes with custom roundness.
-Or you can just open your downloaded theme in any text editor, search for `roundness="0.8"` and replace the number.
+Or you can open your downloaded theme in any text editor, search for `roundness="0.8"` and replace the number.
 Blender default is `0.4`.

 **Q: I have contrast issues with accent X!**

 A: Yeah I know.
-The accent colors are from Catppuccin palette itself.
-Raise an issue and propose an alternative color.
+The accent colors are from [Catppuccin palette itself](https://github.com/catppuccin/catppuccin#-palette).
+Raise an issue and propose an alternative accent color.

+**Q: Well, you see, I think that ...**

+A: Others have already made Catpuccin themes for Blender.
+You might like their versions too: [Catppuccin by Ameknite](https://github.com/ameknite/blender), [Catppuccin by codekisser](https://github.com/codekisser/blender) and [Catppuccin by nekowinston](https://github.com/nekowinston/ctp-blender).
+[Catppuccin team](https://github.com/catppuccin) has not yet selected one particular implementation as official.

 ## 👐 Contributing